 Merci: We create our own coaching model, and we create a power tool for coaching.
 Tell me a little bit about what your assessments were?
 And how it was for you to create them?

-Rossella: Okay, so, it’s been like a little process, actually, during my study.
-And I look at the tools I was using in my coaching practice.
-And there were some common thing, like trust, the aim, intuition, action.
+Rossella: Okay, so, it’s been like a little process, actually, during my studies.
+I looked at the tools I was using in my coaching practice.
+And there were some common things, like trust, the aim, intuition, action.
 So these were the tools I was always using.
 And the assessments came from that.

 Rossella: And you get your inspiration from your values and move into action because actually it’s when you take that first move that the magic happens.

 Rossella: So that’s the process.

 Merci: I think that’s my favorite part training at ICA, and we are used to thinking about kind of things, “What am I doing?
 And what is it about this that I can keep doing?

 Merci: So for our final question, if you could tell the world one thing about coaching, what would it be?

 Rossella: Coaching is magic [laughing].
 And actually when I decided to become a professional coach I decided to study professionally with ICA and my passion has become my profession.
 And actually it is not my profession it’s my whole life which has changed and now I really have the life I want.
 My story is now my best marketing and selling story.
 So I would say to the world: start coaching, find the right course, become part of this amazing coaching community at ICA and use your story as your best marketing tool.